Skip to content

 Parameters

-atlas: Atlas name recognised by SimNIBS (e.g. "DK40", "HCP_MMP1"). region: Region name within the atlas, or a list of region names whose masks will be unioned into a single combined ROI. visualize: Generate overlay, histogram and CSV artifacts.
+atlas : str Atlas name recognised by SimNIBS (e.g. "DK40", "HCP_MMP1"), or an absolute path to an atlas NIfTI (voxel mode only). region : str or list of str Region name within the atlas (e.g. "lh.cuneus"), or a list of region names whose masks are unioned into a single combined ROI.
+Bare names like "cuneus" expand to both hemispheres in mesh mode. visualize : bool, optional Generate overlay, histogram, and CSV artifacts.

 Source code in tit/analyzer/analyzer.py